St Kilda Sea Baths, an iconic Melbourne swimming spot

-Getting there: Half Moon Bay beach is about 20km fromthe city centre.
-As with Elwood Beach you need a combination of public transport methods to get there, best is a train to Sandringham and then a bus.
+Getting there: Half Moon Bay Beach is about 20km from the city centre.
+As with Elwood Beach, you need a combination of public transport methods to get there.
+The best is a train to Sandringham and then a bus.
 Check the Public Transport Victoria Route planner here.

 Peninsula Hot Springs

 Peninsula Hot Springs on the Mornington Peninsula makes a great day out for all ages.
-There are geothermal pools plus baths and saunas, cold plunge pools, family friendly areas and spaces only for adults too.
+There are geothermal pools plus baths and saunas, cold plunge pools, family friendly areas and adult only spaces too.
 There is a spa with all sorts of enticing treatments, plus a restaurant serving breakfast, lunch and dinner.
 It’s best to book ahead, prices start from $35.

 Ocean Swim Races

-In summer there are many open water swimming races help around Melbourne and Victoria.
-The most famous are the Lorne Pier to Pub, Lorne is on the Great Ocean Road, and the Portsea Classic, on the Mornington Peninsula.
+In summer there are many open water swimming races held around Melbourne and Victoria.
+The most famous are the Lorne Pier to Pub, heldon the Great Ocean Road, and the Portsea Classic, on the Mornington Peninsula.

-Find listing for Melbourne + Victoria’s ocean swim races on the Oceanfit website here.
+Find listing for Melbourne and Victoria’s ocean swim races on the Oceanfit website here.

 More Melbourne Pools